 Eight years ago I got sidetracked.
 I became more of a blogger than a writer, meaning I was more focused on how many people read my blog and partnering with brands than on writing.

-Five years into it, I heard that still small voice guiding me to stop my blog in its tracks and turn the ship back around.
+Five years into it, I heard that still small voice guiding me to stop my blog in its tracks and turn the ship around.

 I believe this is where setting intentions for the day comes into play.
 Having intentions gives you focus and direction, and hopefully cuts down on tangents.